From its conception in 2007, Kansas Family Advisory

-To provide Support, Education, Advocacy and Training opportunities to and all families involved in or not involved in the child welfare.
+To provide Support, Education, Advocacy and Training opportunities to all families involved or not involved in the child welfare system.

 To establish, engage, support, sustain and include the family voice and family involvement in child welfare.

-To provide families who are seeking assistance and/or desire to improve their family well-being through prevention services.
+To provide families who are seeking assistance and/or desire to improve their family's well-being through prevention services.

-To seek out opportunities to collaborate and partner with child welfare practitioners and community partners who aspire to positively improve the lives of the families in their communities.
+To seek out opportunities to collaborate and partner with child welfare practitioners and community partners who aspire to positively improve the lives of families in the community.

-To incorporate the six guiding principles from the Family Centered System of Care which are; Youth and Family Involvement, Individualized Strengths Based Care, Cultural Competece, Community Based Services, and Accountability into every service KFAN offers.
+To incorporate the six guiding principles from the Family Centered Systems of Care (Youth and Family Involvement, Individualized Strength-based Care, Cultural Competence, Interagency

-To provide resources to families that encompasses the whole person—Mentally, Emotionally and Spiritually; including the opportunity to speak to a Chaplain
+To provide resources to families that encompass the whole person—Mentally, emotionally and spiritually

 including the opportunity to speak to a chaplain.